-Military health insurance, which is more commonly called TRICARE, is available to service members, their spouses and their children.
+Military health insurance, which is more commonly called TRICARE, is widely available to service members, their spouses and their children.

-Having multiple plans helps military personnel and their families determine and receive the coverage that works best for them.
+Having multiple plans helps military personnel and their families determine and receive the coverage that works for them.
 Military health insurance is offered nationwide.

 The TRICARE enrollment process requires you to submit an application in order to determine your eligibility.
 However, you may predict your chances of qualifying by learning about the different coverage plans available and which type of plan suits your current situation.

 There are several ways to apply for TRICARE, including over the phone, by mail or online.
 Applying online may save you time and help you avoid extensive paperwork.
 However, you may prefer applying by phone if you want to ask a live person questions about the application or the program.